Antonio Pimentel de Prado: Life

 About his youth is not much known.
-His father Lorenzo Pimentel Prado served at the court of the Duke of Bivona in Palermo and had three sons: Juan, Antonio and Gregorio.
+His father Lorenzo Pimentel de Prado served at the court of the Duke of Bivona in Palermo and had three sons: Juan, Antonio and Gregorio.
 His nephew Bernardino de Rebolledo appointed Antonio Pimentel del Prado as the Spanish ambassador in Sweden.
 This was the first Spanish mission to Sweden since the reign of John III of Sweden.

 Christina of Sweden, began negotiations with Philip IV of Spain in 1651 and had the Swedish diplomat Matthias Palbitzki sent to the Spanish court.
 Philip IV, who was looking for good relations, had ordered the Spanish diplomacy to promote Swedish interests anywhere in Europe.
 The official aim of the embassy in Stockholm was to investigate the military power of Sweden, but the main task was to find out whether the queen had wedding plans, because the balance of power in Europe would be severely affected if Christina married someone hostile to the power of Spain.

 Antonio Pimentel arrived in Dalarö on August 12, 1652, along with his wife, children and an entourage of 50 people, to appear in Stockholm on 16 August, and on 19 August he was received by the queen.
 The gallant Pimentel quickly became her confidant.
 He tried to obtain support for her proposal to abdicate.
 Christina and Pimentel began secret negotiations, often conducted in her library, which gave rise to rumors.
 She gave him an insight into her plans for the future after abdication.